U-Net-based surrogate modeling for attosecond X-ray free-electron lasers: Methods

 \section{Methods}

 U-Net is a fully convolutional encoder decoder architecture with skip connections, originally proposed by Ronneberger \emph{et al.} for medical image segmentation~\cite{Ronneberger2015UNet}.
 By combining global context learned in the contracting path with high resolution features delivered through skip connections, U-Net is well suited for dense map prediction tasks that require both global structure and fine detail recovery.
-In this work, we adopt a modified U-Net style backbone augmented with residual blocks~\cite{He2016DeepResidual}, attention gated skip fusion~\cite{Oktay2018AttentionUNet}, and multi-scale context aggregation via atrous spatial pyramid pooling (ASPP)~\cite{Chen2017DeepLabv3}.
+In this work, we adopt a modified U-Net style backbone augmented with residual blocks~\cite{He2016DeepResidual}, attention-gated skip fusion~\cite{Oktay2018AttentionUNet}, and multi-scale context aggregation via atrous spatial pyramid pooling (ASPP)~\cite{chen2017deeplabsemanticimagesegmentation}.

 The network architecture used in this study is shown in Fig.~\ref{unet}.
-The three accelerator phases form a length three conditioning vector, and each phase is broadcast to a constant two dimensional feature map so that the input can be processed by fully convolutional layers.
+The three accelerator phases form a length-three conditioning vector, and each phase is broadcast to a constant two-dimensional feature map of size \(256\times256\) so that the input can be processed by fully convolutional layers.
 We further concatenate explicit coordinate channels and sinusoidal positional encodings.
-Specifically, the normalized coordinates $(x,y)\in[-1,1]$ are appended as two additional channels, and Fourier style encodings are constructed using $\sin(\pi f x)$, $\cos(\pi f x)$, $\sin(\pi f y)$, and $\cos(\pi f y)$ at frequencies $f\in\{1,2,4,8\}$~\cite{Liu2018CoordConv,Tancik2020FourierFeatures}.
-The resulting tensor is fed into a symmetric encoder decoder with four downsampling stages and a bottleneck.
+Specifically, the normalized coordinates $(x,y)\in[-1,1]$ are appended as two additional channels, and Fourier-style encodings are constructed using $\sin(\pi f x)$, $\cos(\pi f x)$, $\sin(\pi f y)$, and $\cos(\pi f y)$ at frequencies $f\in\{1,2,4,8\}$~\cite{Liu2018CoordConv,Tancik2020FourierFeatures}.
+As a result, the final network input has dimension \(21\times256\times256\), including three broadcast phase maps, two coordinate channels, and sixteen positional-encoding channels.
+The resulting tensor is fed into a symmetric encoder-decoder with four downsampling stages and a bottleneck.